Bintang-Satwika/StudyNotes-Literature/Intelligent Energy Saving Technology and Strategy of 5G RAN.md

 The diverse design constraints and user experiences in various scenarios pose unique challenges for energy-saving in 5G RAN.
 To address this, it is essential to establish scenario-specific energy-saving goals, analyze key technologies, and ensure performance guarantees.

 ## IV.
 ENERGY SAVING TECHNOLOGY FOR 5G RAN
+### A. Traditional engergy-saving technology of 5G RAN
+1. **Hardware energy-saving technology of 5G RAN** Hardware energy saving in 5G RAN targets reducing base power consumption and enhancing energy utilization of 5G RAN.The energy-saving scheme of base station hardware mainly considers the following aspects:
+    - utilizing new semiconductor processes (5 or 7 nm)
+    - Improve the integration of AAU hardware system
+    - new materials and processes related to the  energy saving of 5G RAN, such as Gallium Nitride (GaN) to optimize AAU power amplifier efficiency.

+2. **Software energy-saving technology of 5G RAN** Software energy-saving in 5G RAN optimally allocates system resources through software configuration adjustments, aiming to achieve energy-saving and consumption reduction.
+The main software energy saving technology of 5G RAN:
+    1. **Symbol shutdown**
+    real-time deactivation of power-consuming components like PA and RF modules when there is no data on downlink symbols, so minimize the power consumption.
+    2. **Channel shutdown**
+    5G RAN automatically shuts down transmit channels when cell load is below a threshold, adjusting common channel power to minimize impact on coverage and service.
+    3. **Carrier shutdown**
+    During low-demand periods like at night, some carriers can be shut down to reduce energy consumption.
+When the service load is low, users shift from capacity to basic cells, enabling capacity cells to be shut down.
+If the service load increases, capacity cells can be restarted to restore the network's capacity.
+    4. **Deep Sleep**
+    When the AAU is in deep sleep state, only the eCPRI(enhanced Common Public Radio Interface) which communicates with BBU is kept-alive, and other hardware modulesare shut down.

+### B. AI-Based energy-saving technology of 5G RAN
+1. **Energy Saving Scenario Identification**